Understanding the Different Types of Cadmium Contaminants and Their Testing Methods

 The potential health impacts of cadmium exposure

-Cadmium is a toxic chemical element that can have significant impacts on human health.
-It can enter the body through ingestion, inhalation, and dermal contact, and can cause a variety of health effects depending on the route and level of exposure.
+Cadmium is a carcinogenic chemical compound that can impact the human body.
+It can enter through ingest, inhale and skin contact, and has various health effects, depending on route and extent of exposure.

 [1] J.A.
 Mervyn et al., "Cadmium and Its Health Effects," Environmental Health Perspectives, vol. 119, no. 7, pp. 913-918, 2011.